bokkypoobah/SantimentCrowdsale/audit/README.md

             _receiveFundsUpTo(amount_allowed);
         } else if (state == State.REFUND_RUNNING) {
-            // any entring call in Refund Phase will cause full refund _sendRefund();
+            // any entring call in Refund Phase will cause full refund
+            // BK NOTE - Anyone can call this
+            //         - _sendRefund() will restrict to accounts with non-zero balances only _sendRefund();
         } else {
             throw;